jely2002/youtube-dl-gui/README.md

 Please take a look at the tutorial on this subject.
 It can be found in the [wiki](https://github.com/jely2002/youtube-dl-gui/wiki/Tutorial:-Private-videos-&-playlists).

 ##### Didn't find an answer in the FAQ?
-Please open up an issue [right here](https://github.com/jely2002/youtube-dl-gui/issues) and describe the problem you're facing, I'll try to help you as soon as possible.
+Please open up an issue [right here](https://github.com/jely2002/youtube-dl-gui/issues) and describe the problem you're facing, please visit [this article](https://github.com/jely2002/youtube-dl-gui/wiki/Something-isn't-working,-what-do-I-do%3F) before opening up an issue.

 ## Planned features
 - None at this time